logo image

 The second image is of the Market Cross.

-Cockburnspath Parish Church built from the 1500s is situated just off the Market Square.
+Cockburnspath Parish Church built from the 1500s is just off the Market Square.

 Cove is a Hamlet on the coast, 1 mile west of Cockburnspath, where the Southern Upland Way reaches the coast.
 The walking route starts at Cockburnspath, goes to Cove, down the coast for a short distance, then west towards Portpatrick.